 Encrypting strings in Android: Let’s make better mistakes

-If you do a web search for “encrypting Strings in Android”, you’ll find a lot of example code, and they all look pretty similar.
-They definitely input a String and output gibberish that looks like encrypted text, but they are often incorrect.
+If you do a web search for “encrypting Strings in Android”, you’ll find a lot of example code on sites like Stack Overflow, but those examples are wrong.
+They definitely input a String and output gibberish that looks like encrypted text, but they are subtly insecure and even dangerous.
 Crypto is tricky: it’s hard to tell that the gibberish that’s being printed is not good crypto, and it’s hard to tell that the code example you picked up from Stack Overflow has serious flaws.

 The problem here is that sites like Google and Stack Overflow rank results based on popularity, but the correctness of crypto isn’t something we can vote about.
 It’s not a popularity contest.
 To use it correctly, you have to understand the properties of the algorithm and the security goals of your code.
 Maybe the bad crypto someone pasted up on the Internet was acceptable for their needs, but there’s a good chance it’s completely unacceptable for yours.

 We want to help make things better, but let’s start by pointing out specifically why this is so problematic.
-Google for “encrypting strings in Android” and the first hit is a great example of how to do it all wrong.
+Google for “encrypting strings in Android” and the first hit is a great example of how to do it all wrong (Update: That seems to have been removed!
+Hurray!).
 By virtue of being the first hit in Google, this code has propagated all over the place, including hundreds of Github projects.

 Here are the typical mistakes you’ll see: